lightbend/config/HOCON.md

    then it should be passed to `getResource()` with the '/' removed.
- - if the included resource name does not start with '/' then it should have the "directory" of the including resource. prepended to it, before passing it to `getResource()`.
+ - if the included resource name does not start with '/' then it should have the "directory" of the including resource prepended to it, before passing it to `getResource()`.
 If the including resource is not absolute (no '/') and has no "parent directory" (is just a single path element), then the included